wojtekmaj/get-user-locale/README.md

 * `window.navigator.browserLanguage`
 * `window.navigator.systemLanguage`

 `...languages` is an array of strings, the others are strings.
-Some browsers return mixed-case [BCP 47](https://tools.ietf.org/html/bcp47) tags (e.g. `de-DE`), while others return lowercase ones (e.g. `de-de`).
+Some browsers return mixed-case [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag) (e.g. `de-DE`), while others return lowercase ones (e.g. `de-de`).
 Finally, non-browser environments will not return anything, so you need a fallback.

 Get-User-Locale does the following:
 * Combines all of them into one sane set of locales - in that particular order,
 * Dedupes them,
-* Fixes invalid, lowercased [BCP 47](https://tools.ietf.org/html/bcp47) tags (so that the part after `-` is always uppercased),
+* Fixes invalid, lowercased [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag) (so that the part after `-` is always uppercased),
 * Adds a fallback to `en-US`, so if all else fails, you will get a result that won't crash your app.

 ## License